brillout/free-emailing/readme.md

+# Free Emailing

 Use:
  - [Gmail](https://gmail.com/)
  - [Google Domains](https://domains.google.com/)

 To get:
- - Free custom domain emailing.
+ - Free emailing with your custom domain.
 (E.g. `hello@my-domain.com`.)
- - Free programmatic emailing.
+ - Free emailing with a programmatic API with JavaScipt and [Nodemailer](https://github.com/nodemailer/nodemailer).
 (More reliable than SaaS like [mailgun](https://www.mailgun.com/).)

-> This setup does *not* use Google Workspaces (which has no free tier anymore).

 Yes, you read right: all this for free.
 (Except for your domain registration costs, obviously.)

+> This setup does *not* use Google Workspaces (which has no free tier anymore).

+## Custom Domain Emailing

 > Programmatic emailing means, for example, to send emails from JavaScipt `sendEmail({ from: 'hello@my-domain.com', to: 'some-customer@hotmail.com', subject: 'hello', body: 'Regarding your last email...' })`.